-The financial transactions of the Foundation are recorded in individual funds, each of which is considered a separate accounting entity.
+The financial transactions of the Foundation are recorded in an individual fund, which is considered its own accounting entity.
 The operations of the fund are accounted for with a set of self-balancing accounts that includes its assets, liabilities, fund equity, revenues and expenditures/expenses.
 Fund accounting segregates a fund according to its intended purpose and is used to aid management in demonstrating compliance with finance-related legal and contractual provisions.
 The minimum number of funds is maintained consistent with legal and managerial requirements.
 The Foundation uses the governmental fund type.

-(A Component Unit of Hospital Service District No. 1 of Ouachita Parish)
+(A Component Unit of Hospital Service District No. 1 of Ouachita Parish) West Monroe, Louisiana

-Governmental Funds
+Governmental Fund

-Governmental funds account for the Foundation's general governmental activities including the collection and disbursement of specific or legally restricted monies and the acquisition or construction of capital assets.
-Governmental funds are divided into major and nonmajor funds.
+The governmental fund accounts for the Foundation's general governmental activities, including the collection and disbursement of specific or legally restricted monies and the acquisition or construction of capital assets.
+Governmental funds are categorized as either major or nonmajor funds.
 Major funds are funds that meet certain dollar tests of their assets, liabilities, revenues and expenditures/expenses.
 Major funds are larger, more significant funds.
-Nonmajor funds are the Governmental Funds that do not meet the dollar tests for major funds.
-The General Fund is the only governmental fund, it is always a major fund, and is defined as follows:
+Nonmajor funds are the governmental funds that do not meet the dollar tests for major funds.
+The Foundation's only governmental fund is the general fund, which is always a major fund, and is defined as follows:

-General Fund - The General Fund is the general operating fund of the Foundation.
-It accounts for all of its financial resources except those required to be accounted for in another fund.
+General Fund - The general fund is the general operating fund of the Foundation.
+It accounts for all its financial resources except those that are required to be accounted for in another fund, of which there are currently none.